CloudforestTechnologies/nasa-turbofan-failure-prediction/README.md

 # Exploring the Dataset

 Datasets where explored using Jupyter Notebooks, with intitial checks for data quality followed by investigations for variable relationships.
+The quality of the data was generally very good, with very few instances of missing data or incorrect datatypes.

 # Predictive Modelling